Akkatecture/Documentation/content/docs/basic_concepts/events.md

 }
 ```

-> Please make sure to read the section on [event tips and tricks](/docs/tips-and-tricks#events) for some additional notes on events.
+> Please make sure to read the section on [event tips and tricks](/docs/tips-and-tricks#events) for some additional notes on events, and how to design them.

 ## Emitting Events

-In order to emit an event from an aggregate, call the `protected` `Emit(...)` method which applies the event to the aggregate state and commits the event to its event source.
+In order to emit an event from an aggregate, call the `protected` `Emit(...)` method which applies the event to the aggregate state and commits the event to the event store.
+In akka.net terms it calls the `PersistentActor.Persist(...)` method.
+Below is an example of how it works.

 ```csharp
 public bool Execute(PingCommand command)